 As your puppy continues to grow, their raw food intake should adjust.
 By six months, the recommended amount decreases to around 5% of their body weight.
 This change is significant for maintaining a healthy growth rate without overfeeding.

 The Raw Food Calculator can be your best ally in determining the exact amount needed based on your puppy's current weight and age.
 Regularly monitor your puppy's weight to make certain these feeding percentages remain appropriate.
+Utilizing a raw food feeding calculator ensures that your puppy is receiving the correct balance of nutrients for their growth and development.
+By inputting their weight and age, the calculator can provide you with precise guidelines on how much to feed them.
+It takes the guesswork out of meal planning and helps keep your puppy at a healthy weight.

 This ongoing observation is key to their ideal health and development.
 By using the raw food calculator and adjusting based on age, you'll help your puppy thrive as they evolve towards adulthood.